dstackai/dstack/docs/docs/guides/troubleshooting.md

 When running a dev environment or task with configured ports, `dstack apply` automatically forwards remote ports to `localhost` via SSH for easy and secure access.
 If you interrupt the command, the port forwarding will be disconnected.
-To reattach, use `dstack logs --attach <run name`.
+To reattach, use `dstack attach <run name`.

 #### Windows